monisha8878/monisha8878/README.md

 ###  About Me

- I am an Electrical Engineering student at IIT Delhi, learning my way around programming and tech.
+I’m an Electrical Engineering student at IIT Delhi, learning my way around programming and tech.

-I enjoy building things, breaking them (sometimes🤧), and understanding what’s really happening behind the scenes✨.
-Here are all the projects as I learn various aspects of Tech- some which I am proud of , some which need major refinement, basically all the stuff I have learnt and am working on right now!
+I enjoy building things, breaking them (sometimes 🤧), and understanding what’s really happening behind the scenes ✨

+Here are my projects — some I’m proud of, and some that need major refinement - basically everything I’ve learned so far!

 ---